 Details and Installation

-The base of the heat-sink contains mirror-like finish and is very much prone to scratches if not handled with care.
+The base of the heat sink contains a mirror-like finish and is very prone to scratches if not handled with care.

 Installing a cooler of this size should be a struggle, but Deepcool does well to keep the entire process as pain-free as possible.
 Mounting hardware for many of the latest Intel and AMD sockets is provided, and on LGA 1150 the step-by-step manual was straightforward to follow.
 One can easily follow the guide to install this giant without a hassle.

-The problem which I faced after installing the cooler is that I was not able to use my 1st and 2nd RAM slots in the Mobo as space was occupied by this cooler and I was in possession of High Profile RAM’s making 2 RAM’s and their slot completely useless.
-Low profile RAM can still be used though I didn’t test myself.
+The problem I faced after installing the cooler was that I was not able to use my 1st and 2nd RAM slots in the Mobo as space was occupied by this cooler and I was in possession of High Profile RAM making 2 RAMs and their slot completely useless.
+Low-profile RAM can still be used though I didn’t test myself.

 After Installation of the product make sure to carry the mobo by holding the cooler as after complete installation it becomes heavy.

 Now it’s time to test this beast, hoping to get some positive feedback: